SAFETAG/SAFETAG/en/exercises/traffic_analysis/instructions.md

 ##### Network Traffic Interception

-**Step 1:** The attacker tricks the victim into routing all of his traffic through the attacker’s machine.
+**Step 1:** The attacker tricks the victim into routing all of their traffic through the attacker’s machine.
 This involves making a simple request to the victim’s IP address, which is not difficult to do.
 Computers are rarely configured to ignore such requests.

 ```
 $ sudo sh -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'